Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 It has always been a key part of the Green Heart project, to make its development sustainable and ethical.
 The Library Services have been making arrangements for the redistribution of the former library’s furniture since planning began.
 Foremost, furniture has been offered for reuse in other locations on campus including, helping to furnish the University’s Hydrogen Barge, which is used primarily for science outreach and political engagement.
 In addition, the team from Library Services have been working with the Guild of Students and external charities to arrange for surplus furniture to be reused by students, schools, convents and other charities.
 To date (December 2016), 31 trucks and 14 vans have taken furniture from the building to be redistributed in this way.
 This process restarted in January, once asbestos surveys were complete, and it was safe to re-enter the building.
 If you have any specific questions relating to the repurposing of the former library’s furniture, please contact Kulvinder Buray (Library Services).

 The University crests at the heart of campus have been a beloved sight above the former library for many years, and with the creation of the Green Heart, we hope to enhance their prominence.
-From 26 June, scaffolding will be erected to carefully remove the crests, which will be completed by the end of July.
-They will then undergo thorough restoration to return them to their former glory.
-For 2019, the crests will be incorporated into the Green Heart on the new walkway next to the Arts Building; right at the heart of campus once more.
+From 26 June, scaffolding was erected to carefully remove the Crests.
+They are now undergoing thorough restoration to return them to their former glory.
+For 2019, the Crests will be incorporated into the Green Heart on the new walkway next to the Arts Building; right at the heart of campus once more.
 Watch our Green Heart animation to see where they will be located.

 What is the Green Heart project?